How can you make the other person win?

 4. You will eventually win.

 Whenever I ask a coachee to consider making the other party win, they experience positive results, most of the time already at the first conversation.
-In fact, such harmonious relationships focused on business mutual value bring more business value.
+Such harmonious relationships focused on mutual business value bring more business value.
 Why?

 Because they bring along with them: